georgelam155/cunyopenmusic/fundamentals/keySignatures.md

 When you need to write a key signature for a given key, remember the following:

 1. Identify the major scale (or key) that you are trying to find the key signature for.
 2. If it's a scale that uses **sharps**, find the note that's a half-step below the key.
 This will be the final sharp in the key signature.
-Write all the sharps in order until you reach the final sharp.
+Write all the sharps in order (F-C-G-D-A-E-B) until you reach the final sharp.
-3. If it's a scale that uses **flats**, this will be the second-to-last flat in the key signature.
-Write all the flats in order until you reach this note, and then add one more flat, according to the pattern.
+3. If it's a scale that uses **flats**, the key will be the second-to-last flat in the key signature.
+To find the key signature, write all the flats in order until you reach the key, and then add one more flat according to the pattern (B-E-A-D-G-C-F).

 Finally, remember the sharps and flats on a key signature need to be placed on a specific line or space.
 For example, the "F-sharp" in a sharp key signature in treble clef will *always* be placed on the fifth line.
 Below is a reference that shows how all of the key signatures should be written on treble and bass clefs.